Wanderlust (Irish TV series): Popularity

 The series aired for two seasons on Monday Nights on Network 2 (now RTÉ 2).
 The format was sold to 11 countries.
 The series had an average of 200,000 viewers.
 The Irish series aired on Living TV in the UK.

 Cancellation

-The series ended in 2002 after RTÉ choose not to renew the show for their 2003 line.
+The series ended in 2002 after RTÉ chose not to renew the show for their 2003 line.
 Brendan Courtney was moving to other RTÉ shows, such as Treasure Island, and he also moved to the UK for some TV work.